I teach English as a Second Language at a small university in British Columbia, and I write about literacy, teaching, yoga, and travel.

 Perennial plants are the backbone of the summer garden.
 As the name suggests, they live through the years, moving into dormancy during the winter months, storing their power underground and out of sight in their roots.
 Once the soil warms and the days lengthen in spring, the herbaceous perennials appear again like old friends, faithful and enduring, and every year more beautiful.

-They often have a short period of blooming, which can be lengthened by cutting and deadheading, but during the rest of the growing season they maintain beautiful foliage of various shades and shapes.
+They often have a short period of blooming, which can be lengthened by cutting and deadheading, but during the rest of the growing season, they maintain beautiful foliage of various shades and shapes.
 As one patch of perennials ends its bloom, another begins, so the colours move around the garden as the season progresses.

 Perennials are easy to care for, resistant to disease, and easy to divide.
 Share divisions with friends and neighbours, or transplant them in other places in your own garden to populate new beds and create rhythms of colour in the landscape.
-It is best to transplant them early in spring once the ground is warm, or in late summer after they have bloomed.
+It is best to transplant them early in spring once the ground is warm or in late summer after they have bloomed.
 Once they are putting their energy into growing blooms, they don't develop roots and new vegetative growth as easily as at other times of year.

 Most perennials develop new stems from the roots, so it is easy to cut a new division off with a trowel to transplant.
 Do this after rain, when the earth is wet and soft, and the roots come out easily without breaking.
 Plant in the new location, water in well, spread a little organic fertilizer, top-dress with compost, and mulch the new plant with grass clippings.
 The new plant will flower next growing season.

-Summer blooming perennials start with iris and the ground covers like basket-of-gold and snow-in-summer.
+Summer blooming perennials start with iris, and the ground covers like basket-of-gold and snow-in-summer.
 These plants overlap the late spring bulbs, like tulips, and the early flowering shrubs, like lilacs, honeysuckle, and red-flowering currant.
-Later come poppies, lilies, and the bee-attracting plants like monarda, salvia, lavender, purple coneflower, black-eyed Susan and other daisy-like flowers in the Compositae family.
+Later come poppies, lilies, and the bee-attracting plants like monarda, salvia, lavender, purple coneflower, black-eyed Susan, and other daisy-like flowers in the Compositae family.

 Here are a few of my favourites for a sunny summer show of colour that lasts through the years.

-1. Bee Balm, or Monarda, is an attractant for bees to pollinate your fruit trees and vegetable gardens.
+Bee Balm, or Monarda, is an attractant for bees to pollinate your fruit trees and vegetable gardens.

 Since iris flower early and go dormant, they are great for borders that are harder to irrigate in the hottest part of the summer, for they can survive on less water.

-Peony (Paeonia lactiflora)
+3. Peony (Paeonia lactiflora)

-4. Thyme is a creeping ground cover and will spread.
+Thyme is a creeping ground cover and will spread.
 Planted between paving stones or as an edging plant between rocks, it will fill in the spaces.
 When it flowers, the colour spreads like a carpet.
 Planted some near your door, where it is easily accessible to snip pieces off and use them in the kitchen to flavour soups and stews.

 Many varieties are available, with yellow, white, pink and mauve flowers, and leaves that smell of lemon or apple, as well as the traditional English thyme.

-Lavender (Lavandula angustifolia)
+5. Lavender (Lavandula angustifolia)

-Black-Eyed Susan (Rudbeckia Hirta)
+8. Black-Eyed Susan (Rudbeckia hirta)

 Black-eyed Susan thrives in hot sunny areas, as do other daisies.

-Purple Coneflower (Echinacea Purpurea)
+9. Purple Coneflower (Echinacea purpurea)

 Echinacea purpurea forms clumps that thrive in full sun, attracting butterflies and bees.
 It is reputed to have medicinal properties that boost the immune system and reduce the symptoms of colds, such as cough, sore throat, and running nose.
 However, scientific research supporting these claims is conflicting.

 Nevertheless, it has been a traditional healing plant in first nations medicine and herbalism, and, along with other natural remedies like drinking infusions of ginger and lemon and rinsing the nose and throat with a saline solution, may be effective when you feel a cold coming.

 Liatris, or Blazing-Star, have stalks of star-like flowers that are dramatic in the garden or in cut flower bouquets.

 Astilbe's feathery flowers come in shades of white, pink and red.
 They grow into clumps and look wonderful massed in the border, waving their feathers in the wind.

-Each flower forms a large seed pod which holds many tiny seeds, so self-sowing is easy.
+Each flower forms a large seed pod that holds many tiny seeds, so self-sowing is easy.
 Icelandic poppies, in shades of yellow and orange, tolerate shade and can become invasive in woodland areas, so enjoy the ground cover or thin them ruthlessly.
 Don't add the seed pods to the compost or you will have poppies growing everywhere, like dandelions.

-Alchemilla Mollis Lady's Mantle
+15. Alchemilla Mollis Lady's Mantle

 Lady’s Mantle loves sun and tolerates some shade at the edges of treed areas.
 Its wide leaves look beautiful after rain, glistening with small drops of water.

 Lilies are versatile and easy to grow.
 They come in a wide range of varieties and colours.
 Propagate from basal divisions or by seed.

 Campanula comes in many varieties, from creeping ground cover to stalks about 80 cm high.
 Colours range from blue to pink to white.
 It spreads easily and can be invasive.

-Basket Flower (Gaillardia)
+21. Basket Flower (Gaillardia)

 Basket Flower loves full sun, and the more sun it gets, the more abundant the flowers.
 It spreads easily from the roots.
 Propagate by moving divisions around the garden in spring.

-Snow in Summer (Cerastium tomentosum)
+22. Snow in Summer (Cerastium tomentosum)

 Snow in Summer is a low-lying plant that spreads to ground cover in rock gardens or slopes.
 With silver leaves and plentiful white flowers in May, it resembles late snowdrifts in early summer.

 Summer Flowers to Plant